 However, you may only convert up to 10 day-driving hours this way.
 Therefore, you still need to complete at least 100 hours to qualify to apply for a full licence.
 Additional courses like the Safer Driver Course, count for 20 hours in your logbook, although you are only be eligible after 50 hours of previous driving.
 The Keys2Drive program may also interest you, offering a free 1-hour driving lesson which assists in building confident and safe drivers.

 Please note, that you are under no obligation to use a driving school and this is your free choice, however, may fast track your process.

 All You Need to Know About the Paper Log Book

 The NSW Roads and Maritime Service paper logbook is a proven system and is actually quite simple to use.
 After you write your name in it, the instructions are easy to follow.
 Three things to remember:

-- Because if you do you have to visit a registry or service centre and pay a $17 fee.
+- If you do, you need a visit to a registry or service center, including a payment of a $17 fee.
 Refer to how much it costs to get your driving license in NSW post to get an overview of all the costs involved.

 On the positive side, a paper logbook’s battery never goes flat, and a virus can’t corrupt it.

 Before we start, here’s a word of warning.